OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/Lab.md

 	![](Images/Fig10.png)

 1. Press **{F5}** to begin a debugging session.
-You should see that Visual Studio initialize the debugging session with **TestDoc.xlsx** instead of using a new Excel workbook.
-However, you might notice that the **LoanAppraisal** app has not be activated.
-In the Excel ribbon, navigate to the **Insert** tab and select **Loan Appraisal App** from the **My Apps** drop down menu.
+You should see that Visual Studio initializes the debugging session with **TestDoc.xlsx** instead of using a new Excel workbook.
+However, you might notice that the **LoanAppraisal** add-in has not be activated.
+In the Excel ribbon, navigate to the **Insert** tab and select **Loan Appraisal App** from the **My Apps** drop-down menu.

 	![](Images/Fig11.png)

-1. You should now see that the app has activated over in the task pane.
+1. You should now see that the add-in has activated over in the task pane.

 	![](Images/Fig12.png)

-1. Inside Excel, save your changes to **TestDoc.xlsx** to update the test file to include the app in future debugging sessions.
+1. Inside Excel, save your changes to **TestDoc.xlsx** to update the test file to include the add-in in future debugging sessions.
 1. Close **TestDoc.xlsx** and then close Microsoft Excel.
 1. Return to Visual Studio and press **{F5}** to start another debugging session.
-Now the app should be initialized automatically when Visual Studio initialize a debugging session.
+Now the add-in should be initialized automatically when Visual Studio initializes a debugging session.

 	![](Images/Fig12.png)

-1. Now that you have integrated the test document into your project, it is time to move ahead to the next exercise where you will write code to bind to name ranges in the workbook.
+1. Now that you have integrated the test document into your project, it is time to move ahead to the next exercise, where you will write code to bind to name ranges in the workbook.

-## Exercise 3: Adding Bindings Between an App and a Excel Workbook
+## Exercise 3: Adding Bindings Between an Add-in and a Excel Workbook
-In this exercise you will write code to create bindings on named ranges within the the Excel workbook named TestDoc.xlsx.
-You will also create event handlers so that the app responds to the user when updating the app user interface.
+In this exercise, you will write code to create bindings on named ranges within the the Excel workbook named TestDoc.xlsx.
+You will also create event handlers so that the add-in responds to the user when updating the add-in UI.

 1. The workbook **TestDoc.xlsx** contains several cells that have already been defined as named ranges.
-Review the following list which shows the names of the Excel named ranges that you will be programming against in this exercise.
+Review the following list, which shows the names of the Excel named ranges that you will be programming against in this exercise.
 	-	**Applicant_Name**
 	-	**Loan_Amount**
 	-	**Interest_Rate**